| |

 The 9 Best Cognitive Activities for Toddlers

-When implementing these cognitive activities, allow your child to be the leader.
+One little tip when engaging in these activities is to allow your child to be the leader.
 Research has shown greater benefits when a child initiates the play rather than when adults lead the playtime.

 9 Cognitive Activities for Toddlers